Reiki - Frequently Asked Questions

 What to expect at your first appointment?

 Most people describe Reiki as deeply relaxing.
 You may notice warmth, tingling, or gentle waves of energy.
 Some people fall asleep; others experience emotional release or clarity.
 Afterward, you might feel lighter, calmer, or more grounded.
 Every experience is unique, and your body will take what it needs.
-There’s no requirement to “believe” in Reiki for it to have an effect—simply being open to the process is enough.
+There’s no requirement to “believe” in Reiki for it to have an effect.
+If you are simply open to the process, that is enough.

 Who can benefit from Reiki?